ethereum/portal-network-specs/state-network.md

 The merkle proof which contains a leaf node and the intermediate trie nodes necessary to compute the state root of the trie.

-### Neighborhood Gossip

-We use the term *neighborhood gossip* to refer to the process through which content is disseminated to all of the DHT nodes *near* the location in the DHT where the content is located.

-The process works as follows.

-- A DHT node receives a piece of content that they are interested in storing.
-- The DHT node checks their routing table for nearby DHT nodes that should also be interested in the content.
-- A random subset of the nearby interested nodes is selected and the content is offered to them.

-The process above should quickly saturate the area of the DHT where the content is located and naturally terminate as more nodes become aware of the content.

 ### Stages

 The gossip mechanism is divided up into individual stages which are designed to